 Another day, another iPad 3 rumour, this time that while the gadget will indeed sport a display with a higher resolution than the iPad 2 has, other specs will not change.

-iOS App of the Week I’ve tried a number of ‘remote desktop’ apps that allow you to control a Mac or a PC from an iPhone or iPad, but their performance over a wireless network has always been too sluggish for them to be of much practical use.
+iOS App of the WeekiOS App of the Week I’ve tried a number of ‘remote desktop’ apps that allow you to control a Mac or a PC from an iPhone or iPad, but their performance over a wireless network has always been too sluggish for them to be of much practical use.

 On a frigidly cold morning in early 2008, two dozen complete strangers arranged to meet for the first time.
 They had travelled from all over the metro area, some taking over two hours to reach their destination.
 Coffee and doughnuts were sacrificed to the ritual of placing online handles to faces.
 The first meeting of the Edmonton chapter of Project Chanology had officially begun.